Incapacity Planning in Oakville, Milton & Georgetown

 Powers of Attorney for Incapacity Planning in Halton Region

-Generally your plan will include a Power of Attorney for Personal Care and a Continuing Power of Attorney for Property.
+Generally, your plan will include a Power of Attorney for Personal Care and a Continuing Power of Attorney for Property.
 These documents clearly state who is entitled to make decisions on your behalf, when this entitlement is triggered, and how decisions are made (for example, in situations where more than one Attorney is appointed, whether a decisions must be unanimous or comprised of a majority).

 An incapacity plan can also include wishes or directives, otherwise known as a “living will“, on how certain personal and health matters should be decided on your behalf.

 A failure to adequately plan in this regard may result in your loved ones having to seek out an appointment of guardianship, which can be a drawn-out, costly and stressful process to navigate.
 In the absence of an Attorney or guardian, decisions for an incapacitated person will be made by the Office of the Public Guardian and Trustee.
-The decisions that must be made on your behalf, whether for property or personal care, are some of the most important decisions that will be made in your lifetime, and it is vitally important that you take steps to have them entrusted to someone who knows your wishes, and whom you trust to carry them out according to your directions.
+The decisions that must be made on your behalf, whether for property or personal care, are some of the most important decisions that will be made in your lifetime.
+It is vitally important that you take steps to have them entrusted to someone who knows your wishes and whom you trust to carry them out according to your directions.

 Contact Our Knowledgeable Power of Attorney Lawyers

 Taking the time to make a well thought out incapacity plan will provide you and your family with the comfort of knowing that decisions surrounding your personal care and property will be left to the person(s) you have selected and who know you and who will act with your best interests in mind.
 To benefit from our skilled and experienced advice with respect to your incapacity plan, please contact us online to arrange an appointment.